 Top Dental Questions you Should Ask!

-Does it seem like you saw a aurora dentist more as a child than you do now as an adult?
+Does it seem like you saw a Lone Tree dentist more as a child than you do now as an adult?
 Maybe your parents were just better at scheduling and keeping an eye on your oral health.
 Or, the fact that losing baby teeth visually has your mouth, teeth and smile changing.
 Now as an adult, let’s readdress some of the top dental questions you should ask to create some good habits in maintaining good oral hygiene and oral health.
 Of course, there is the factor that good teeth contribute to a very valuable asset, that being your smile!

 It goes without saying that you need to brush your teeth daily.
 After every meal would be ideal.
 That is a solid starting point.
 Then there is the type of brushing you do.
 Short, hard, soft, etc. Ask your dentist to evaluate your teeth and gums and then listen to their advice on the kind of toothbrush, the kind of toothpaste, and the technique you should be using for your teeth.
 Other than your waistline, you can limit your snacking, or snacks that have a lot of sugar.
 You should consider keeping fruits and vegetables in your diet and avoid tobacco use in any way, shape or form.
 Flossing is a small activity once a day that yields terrific benefits in getting rid of plaque sitting on the enamel of your teeth in areas that the brush can’t reach.
 A healthy diet will help you in preventing tooth decay and gingivitis.